Ruturajkolhar/Crowdfunding-Project-/README.md

 ### insights
 In dashboard we provided them the performace of the platform like:

 > The No of projects were increasing year by year

 > The Top successful project by No of backers and amount raised.

 > The Top contributing countries in the project based on no of backers, no of projects, and amount raised.
->

 #### And we also finded some insights which were affecting the functionality of the platform like:

 > The engagement of the backers in the project was less due to not giving of good rewards.

 > Also the engagemant on the platform was less due to not creating of the campagins.

 > Most of the project failed due not effective funding stratigies.

 ### Suggessions
 So by taking all this factor into account we developed some stratigies and presented it like:

 > we suggested them to improve marketing stratigies

 > Create campaging for the engagement on the platform

 > And provide good rewards which will attract the backers leading to increase in participation in the project

 > Develop Effective Funding stratigies

 > Keep backers always engage.
+>

-### Result
+### Result:

 > So by applying of all these stratigies there was improvisation on the platform.

 ### Conclusion: